danielneil/Smart-Worm-Habitat/research/bin-design.md

 ### Habitat Calculations - (Rectangle Prism)

-Metrics for 1 unit of a modular system.
+* Metrics for 1 unit of a modular system (how much vermicast will a habitat hold).

 Formula:
 	Volume =  Length x Width x Height